 Ground Loop Noise

-In electrical and electronic systems, ‘ground’ has 2 different meanings, depending on the context.
+In electrical and electronic systems, “ground” has two meanings depending on the context.

-- In power electricity, ground is a real, physical connection to the earth.
-It is commonly called an earth ground.
+- In power electricity, ground is a physical connection to the earth (earth ground)

-- In electronics, ground is not necessarily a connection to the real earth, but rather is a reference point to 0 Volts.
+- In electronics, ground is a reference point to 0 volts (0V)

-A ground loop happens when multiple devices, each with its own ground to the electrical power system, are connected to each other through some type of signal or communications cable that also carries a reference ground connection.
-This situation provides multiple paths to ground, through multiple devices, that can form a loop or loops.
+A ground loop occurs when multiple devices with a ground to the electrical power system are connected through a signal or communications cable that also has a reference ground connection.
+This setup creates multiple paths to ground through various devices that can form a loop or loops.
 The loops pick up interference currents, creating electrical noise.

-Vibration control systems have a complete ground connection through a set of interconnecting cables going from: (1) the controller output to the amplifier, (2) the amplifier to the shaker, (3) the shaker to the control sensor and (4) the control sensor to the controller input.
+Vibration control systems have a complete ground connection through a set of interconnecting cables from 1) the controller output to the amplifier, 2) the amplifier to the shaker, 3) the shaker to the control sensor, and 4) the control sensor to the controller input.
 In addition to this complete loop of single-point ground references, the controller, amplifier, and shaker have safety ground references to earth ground.
 These multiple references to earth ground and the interconnected cabling all have an extremely high potential for creating ground loops.

 Learn More

-Our System Noise and Ground Loops VRU course gives more details on noise and ground loops, plus detailed steps for troubleshooting noise problems in your vibration testing system.
+The System Noise and Ground Loops online course provides more details on noise and ground loops and steps for troubleshooting noise problems in a vibration control system.